 Infrastructure

-Portugal supports to develop charging network to ensure the universal access to all EV users.
+Portugal is developing a charging network to ensure universal access to all EV users.

 Innovative Policy